-With cyber crime on the rise, protecting the sensitive data and vulnerable young people in your care has never been more important.
+With cyber attacks on the rise, protecting the sensitive data and vulnerable young people in your care has never been more important.

 Prioritising cyber security is difficult without adequate resources or expertise.
-It is important that you establish:
+Therefore it is important that you establish:

-- That your computers and networks are secure
+- That your computers and networks are also secure

 - If your Internet gateways are secure